Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-After the development of new chemical evolution models with dust and the extension to a variety of environments, new insights came from the application of such models to the study of real systems.
-The use of the models for the interpretation of rich datasets of systems with a complex dust composition and carrying a lot of information, such as DLAs, turned out as particularly fruitful.\\ Gioannini et al.\cite{gioannini2017a} used a chemical evolution model for dwarf irregular galaxies which accounts for the presence of dust to interpret the abundances observed in a large set of 34 DLA systems with associated column density measurements of various species.
+Gioannini et al. \cite{gioannini2017a} used a chemical evolution model for dwarf irregular galaxies which accounts for the presence of dust to interpret the abundances observed in a large set of 34 DLA systems with associated column density measurements of various species.
 They focused on two refractory elements, iron and silicon, that are frequently measured and used in DLAs to probe their chemical evolution and dust content.
 To fine-tune the parameters of their DLA model, they also used volatile elements such as zinc and sulfur.

-Local interstellar observations\cite{jenkins2009} and condensation temperatures estimated for large sets of elements\cite{lodders2003} indicate that zinc and sulfur are primarily volatile, although the case of sulfur remains somewhat ambiguous\cite{calura2009,jenkins2009}.
-In the highest-density gas, i. e. in molecular gas, some amount of sulfur may be incorporated into dust\cite{cazaux2022}; however, this is not a cause for concern since the molecular fraction is generally very low in DLA systems \cite{ledoux2003}.
+Local interstellar observations \cite{jenkins2009} and condensation temperatures estimated for large sets of elements \cite{lodders2003} indicate that zinc and sulfur are primarily volatile, although the case of sulfur remains somewhat ambiguous \cite{calura2009,jenkins2009}.
+In the highest-density gas, i.e., in molecular gas, some amount of sulfur may be incorporated into dust \cite{cazaux2022}; however, this is not a cause for concern since the molecular fraction is generally very low in DLA systems \cite{ledoux2003}.
 They first tuned the parameters of their galactic chemical evolution model from the analysis of the S/Zn ratio, which was assumed to be undepleted in both models and data.
 They used S and Zn as references to measure the relative abundances of refractory elements.
 As an initial step in their procedure, they adjusted the model to account for the observed S/Zn ratio.
 They conducted tests on the input parameters by varying factors such as the wind and star formation efficiency, the infall mass and the IMF.

 Figure~\ref{fig_gio17} presents the relative abundance ratios of refractory elements (Si and Fe) to volatile elements (S and Z) in relation to the absolute abundances of the corresponding volatiles.
-They analyzed various possible combinations of these elements, i. e.
-Si/S and Fe/S as a function S/H and Si/Zn and Fe/Zn vs Zn/H, shown in the upper and bottom panels, respectively.
+They analyzed various possible combinations of these elements, i.e., Si/S and Fe/S as a function S/H and Si/Zn and Fe/Zn vs Zn/H, shown in the upper and bottom panels, respectively.
 For all the dust production and destruction processes, they adopted improved prescriptions with respect to the ones of previous models.